Zach Boychuk: Europe

 On June 1, 2018, Boychuk joined his third KHL club in as many seasons, agreeing to a one-year deal with Russian club, Severstal Cherepovets.
 In the ensuing 2018–19 season, Boychuk struggled to find his place with Severstal, posting just 4 points in 25 games.
 On November 19, he left the KHL and signed for the remainder of the season with Swiss club, SC Bern of the National League (NL).
 SC Bern won the NL championship in 2019 and Boychuk assisted on the championship-winning goal scored by Eric Blum.

 On December 27, 2019, Boychuk joined Switzerland's Fribourg-Gottéron of the NL for the remainder of the 2019–20 season as a replacement for injured David Desharnais.

+On January 20, 2021, Boychuk signed a contract to play with Eisbären Berlin of the German DEL for the rest of the 2020–21 season.
+Boychuk went on to play five seasons with Eisbären, winning four DEL titles during his time in Berlin.

 On May 19, 2025, Boychuk signed a one-year contract with HK Olimpija Ljubljana, a Slovenian-based club in the International Central European Hockey League, or ICEHL.

 International play

 Prior to Boychuk's draft year in 2007–08, he competed in the 2007 Super Series, an under-20 eight-game series between Russia and Canada junior team.
 The series marked the 35th anniversary of the 1972 Summit Series between Canada senior team and the Soviet Union senior team.
 Boychuk contributed four goals and two assists in seven games as Canada dominated and eventually won the series 7–0–1.

-Boychuk also competed for Canada in the 2008 and 2009 World Junior Championships, helping Canada to a fourth and fifth straight gold medal.
+Boychuk also competed for Canada in the 2008 and 2009 World Junior Championships, serving as alternate captain in the 2009 tournament, helping Canada to a fourth and fifth straight gold medal.

 In late December 2017, he helped Canada win the 2017 Spengler Cup, scoring one goal in the championship game.